gradkell/pkiccu/README.md

 #### Keep Certs and CRL Files Updated

 First and foremost, PKICCU downloads certificates and CRLs and keeps a directory structure up to date with the most recent files.
-In the DoD evironment, new CA certificates and CRLs are automaticall detected.
+In the DoD environment, new CA certificates and CRLs are automatically detected.
 This is done by querying a DISA website(s) that holds all the certs and CRLs issued by DoD.
 PKICCU can also access the DoD JITC test PKI site.

 On non-DoD PKIs PKICCU can be configured with URLs to download.
 These can be